Benjamin Verbič: Copenhagen

 On 27 April 2015, Verbič signed a four-year contract with Copenhagen, to join at the end of the season.
 He scored two minutes into his debut on 16 July, a 2–0 home win over Newtown of Wales in the UEFA Europa League second qualifying round.
 His Danish Superliga debut came ten days later, playing the entirety of a 3–1 win at Esbjerg on the first day of the season, and his first league goal on 16 September, opening their 3–0 home win over Randers.

 Copenhagen won the Danish Superliga and Danish Cup double in both of Verbič's full seasons.
 On 17 April 2017, he scored the only goal in a Copenhagen Derby win against Brøndby IF.

 Dynamo Kyiv

 On 23 December 2017, Verbič signed a five-year contract with the Ukrainian Premier League side Dynamo Kyiv.
-In 2018 he was recognized a player of the month in the Ukrainian Premier League on three occasions, in May, July, and August 2018.
+In 2018 he was recognized as the player of the month in the Ukrainian Premier League on three occasions, in May, July, and August 2018.

 On 8 July 2020, Verbič scored the equalizing goal in the final of the Ukrainian Cup.
 He would also convert his penalty kick in the shoot-out, after the match finished 1–1 after extra time, with Dynamo prevailing 8–7 over Vorskla Poltava.